New York City Department of Citywide Administrative Services: Commissioners

-Law Enforcement
+Public safety

-The New York City Department of Citywide Administrative Services (Police) are employed as Special Officers who have very limited peace officer authority in connection with their special duties of employment pursuant to New York State Criminal Procedure Law, Article 2, §2.10, ss 40.
-The exercise of this authority is very limited to the employee's geographical area of employment and only while such employee is actually on duty as listed in Chapter 13 subsection (C):.
-NYC DCAS (Police) have a few Special Officers who are licensed by the New York City Police Department to carry a firearm while performing their duties only.
+This agency employs Special Officers who have very limited peace officer authority in connection with their assignment of employment pursuant to New York State Criminal Procedure Law, Article 2, §2.10, ss 27. and DCAS policies.
+The exercise of this authority is very limited to the employee's geographical area of employment and only while such employee is actually working as listed in Chapter 13 subsection (C).. a few Special Officers are licensed by the New York City Police Department to carry a firearm while performing their assignment only.
 They conduct preliminary investigations, building rule violations, security breaches, and thefts of property on DCAS facilities.
 DCAS special Officers develop and implement corrective and preventive measures.
 They assist in operational and emergency planning in partnership with other DCAS Lines of Service and other emergency response agencies during emergency conditions.
-DCAS special officers manage and administer the contract guard agreement to ensure necessary staffing levels and compliance with the contract provisions on DCAS managed properties.
-The New York City Police Department respond to all incidents and conduct investigations which includes at all DCAS facilities as per the NYC Charter.
+DCAS special officers manage and administer the contract guard agreement to ensure necessary staffing levels and compliance with the contract provisions on DCAS managed properties..

-The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all New York City DCAS facilities.
+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, They respond to all incidents that occur at NYC DCAS facilities.